HenryHXYao/CarND-P2/P2_writeup.md

 | 683, 450     | 960, 0      |
 | 1108,719      | 960, 719        |

-I verified that my perspective transform was working as expected by drawing the `src` and `dst` points onto a test image and its warped counterpart to verify that the lines appear parallel in the warped image.
+Then the inverse matrix of M, Minv is calculated using `numpy.linalg.inv`.
+Minv will be used in Step 6 to warp the detected lane boundaries back onto the original image.

+After M and Minv are calculated, I apply a perspective transform to all test binary images obtained from the previous step using `cv2.warpPerspective`.
+My perspective transform is working as expected because the straight lines in the second and third images are transformed into vertical lines in the bird-eye view.

 ![alt text][image4]